ChalkandFeather/Bank-tech-test/README.md

-balance enquiry only, with 00.00 balance balance enquiry only, with 100.00 balance balance enquire only, with 100.01 balance
+balance enquiry only, with 00.00 balance balance enquiry only, with 100.00 balance balance enquire only, with 100.01 balance balance enquire only, with -100.00 balance

 # User questions:

-should the statment display individual lines for multiple credits added to the account on the same day. what format should the statement be presented e.g date Is there a limit to whic a user can withdraw funds?
+should the statment display new lines with updated balance status for multiple credits added to the account on the same day.

+Is there a limit to which a user can withdraw funds?
 Can a user withdraw more than the balance? - set max Is there a daily withdrawal limit?